The heterodyne sensing system for the ALPS II search for sub-eV weakly interacting particles: Signal Demodulation and phase tracking

 \section{Signal Demodulation and phase tracking}

-The HET scheme is based on the idea that the regenerated field and the local oscillator field inside the RC create a beat signal with a frequency $\Omega_{Sig}$.
-This beat signal is measured with photodiodes on both sides of the RC, and the resulting electronic signal is digitized and then multiplied within a field-programmable gate array (FPGA) by numerically generated sine and cosine signals at frequency $\Omega_{Sig}+\Delta f$ where $\Delta f$ will be of the order of 2.4\,Hz.
+The HET scheme is based on the idea that the regenerated field and the local oscillator (LO) field inside the RC create a beat signal with angular frequency $\Omega_{Sig}$ and, if scaled to photon rates, an amplitude of $S_{0}=2\sqrt{n_{LO}n_{S}}$ where $n_{LO}$ and $n_{S}$ are the photon rates of the two fields.
+This beat signal is measured with photodiodes on both sides of the RC, and the resulting electronic signal is digitized and then multiplied within a field-programmable gate array (FPGA) by numerically generated sine and cosine signals at angular frequency $\left(\Omega_{Sig}+2\pi\Delta f\right)$ where $\Delta f$ will be of the order of 2.4\,Hz.
 The resulting I and Q data streams are low-pass filtered with cascaded integrator-comb (CIC) filters and then downsampled to approximately 20 samples per second.
 These data streams are then I/Q demodulated again with $\Delta f$ in real-time to form four data streams:

-where the CIC filter is simulated by an averaging $\left< ..\right>_{\tau}$ over some time $\tau$ on the order of 50~ms. Here, $\phi$ is the unknown and ideally time-independent phase of the beat signal while $\Delta \theta = \theta - \phi$ is the difference between the signal and the demodulation phase.
+where the CIC filter is simulated by an averaging $\left<..\right>_{\tau}$ over some time $\tau$ on the order of 50~ms. Here, $\phi$ is the unknown and ideally time-independent phase of the beat signal while $\Delta\theta=\theta-\phi$ is the difference between the signal and the demodulation phase.
 These four signals can be combined,

-to calculate the amplitude of the beat signal.
-This signal will be limited by shot noise in all four quadrature components and a signal consistent with the detection of 29 regenerated photons will be needed to claim a detection with a 5-sigma confidence level~\cite{Bush-dissertation}.
+to calculate the amplitude of the beat signal independent of the signal phase which increases linearly with the measurement time $T$.

+The standard deviation in each of the quadratures is limited by shot noise and proportional to the root of the number of detected photons: